yitznewton/yitznewton.github.io/resume.md

 permalink: /resume/
 ---

 Hi, I'm Yitz Schaffer.
-I've been making software since 2008 (about 7 years).
+I've been making software as a developer since 2008 (about 7 years).

 I'm [an INTP](http://www.truity.com/personality-type/intp) and I love discovering new ways to understand people, like personality typology.
+Being an INTP means thinking in systems, taking in information and perspectives from everywhere to understand the whole, and envisioning the best future based on what is here in the present.

+It's that vision that makes me want to **transition to Agile leadership, in a Scrum Master or similar role**.
 I worked at the [Touro College Libraries](http://www.tourolib.org/) for 9 years, first as a librarian, then as a software developer.
-I was with [Vitals.com](http://www.vitals.com/) for a year an a half, and I have been with [Imagine Easy Solutions](http://www.imagineeasy.com/) for a year now.
+I also developed for 1.5 years with [Vitals.com](http://www.vitals.com/), and a year at [Imagine Easy Solutions](http://www.imagineeasy.com/).
+I have devoted the last four years of my career to learning about and exploring better ways of making software with Agile, and I want to help my next team discover the best way for them.
+I am looking for a smaller team for my first Agile adventure.

+I plan on completing **ScrumMaster certification** in Q1 of 2015 with either Mike Cohn or Joe Little.

 Here is what's important to me.